Komil-parmar/Gaussian_Processes-Beginner_Friendly_Intuitional_Intro/README.md

 This accounts for random noise in the data, preventing the model from **overfitting every point** exactly.

 You’ll explore this more in the upcoming **Parameter Estimation** section.

 ---

-Here's a cleaned-up and professionally formatted version of your **Understanding $K^{-1}$** section, consistent with the tone and style of earlier sections:

----